-- (1) Application for Degree: Students who intend to receive their degree must submit an Application for Degree form to the Undergraduate Programs Office of the Faculty by February 1 for Spring Convocation or by September 1 for Fall Convocation. - (2) Degree Requirement Deadlines: All requirements for graduation at Spring Convocation must be completed by the end of Fall/Winter.
-Those completing degree requirements during Spring/Summer will graduate at Fall Convocation. - (3) Common Graduation GPA: To qualify for the BPE, BSc Kinesiology, or BA (Recreation and Leisure Studies) degree, a student must successfully complete all requirements including a GPA of at least 5.0 on the last ★60 of their program. - (4) BPE/BEd Graduation Requirement: To receive the BPE and the BEd degrees concurrently, a student must have completed all the requirements of the combined program and must meet the requirements for graduation for each degree (see §63.7.1). - (5) Degree with Distinction: The notation "With Distinction" is inscribed on the permanent record and graduation parchment if a student has obtained a GPA of 7.5 or higher on the last ★60 of their program.
+- Application for Degree: Students who intend to receive their degree must submit an Application for Degree form to the Undergraduate Programs Office of the Faculty by February 1 for Spring Convocation or by September 1 for Fall Convocation.
+Note: Early application is encouraged (October 15 for Spring convocation, April 15 for Fall Convocation, and August 15 for those completing programs in Fall Term) so students can be assured in advance of their final terms that their course selections will make them eligible to convocate. - (2) Degree Requirement Deadlines: All requirements for graduation at Spring Convocation must be completed by the end of Fall/Winter.
+Those completing degree requirements during Spring/Summer will graduate at Fall Convocation. - (3) Common Graduation GPA: To qualify for the BPE, BSc Kinesiology, or BA (Recreation and Leisure Studies) degree, a student must successfully complete all requirements including a GPA of at least 2.0 on the last ★60 of their program. - (4) BPE/BEd Graduation Requirement: To receive the BPE and the BEd degrees concurrently, a student must have completed all the requirements of the combined program and must meet the requirements for graduation for each degree (see §63.7.1). - (5) Degree with Distinction: The notation "With Distinction" is inscribed on the permanent record and graduation parchment if a student has obtained a GPA of 3.5 or higher on the last ★60 of their program.

-133.7 Academic Appeals and Grievances
+143.7 Academic Appeals and Grievances

 A student wishing to appeal an academic decision within this Faculty must first attempt to resolve the issue with the instructor concerned (if applicable) and, if this is not satisfactory, with the Assistant Dean.
-If there is still no satisfactory resolution of the issue, the student may then appeal to the Faculty's Undergraduate Student Academic Appeal Committee by submitting an appeal in writing to the Chair of the Undergraduate Academic Appeal Committee within 21 days of notification of the decision to be appealed.
+If there is still no satisfactory resolution of the issue, the student may then appeal to the Faculty's Undergraduate Student Academic Appeals Committee by submitting an appeal in writing to the Chair of the Undergraduate Student Academic Appeals Committee within 14 calendar days of notification of the decision to be appealed.
+Delivery of notification is deemed to have been effected on the date of pick up, personal receipt of hand or courier delivery, or seven calendar days following regular or registered mail.
 Further details of the Faculty's appeal procedure are available from the office of the Dean.
-Certain decisions of this Faculty Undergraduate Academic Appeal Committee may be appealed to the Academic Appeal Committee of General Faculties Council.
+Certain decisions of this Faculty Undergraduate Student Academic Appeals Committee may be appealed to the Academic Appeal Committee of General

+Faculties Council.
 For further information, contact the secretary of General Faculties Council.
 See §23.8.

-133.8 Attendance in Faculty of Physical Education and Recreation Courses
+143.8 Attendance in Faculty of Physical Education and Recreation Courses

-(1) Physical Participation: Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking such courses.
+- (1) Physical Participation: Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking such courses.
 If a student has a physical or medical condition that may compromise his/ her participation in a course, it is the student's responsibility to so inform the instructor of that course.
-Students may contact the Faculty for further

-- information on physical activity requirements and are encouraged to seek medical advice if necessary. - (2) Attendance in courses: Attendance at lectures and class participation are important components of courses.
+Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary. - (2) Attendance in courses: Attendance at lectures and class participation are important components of courses.
 Students serve their interests best by regular attendance.
 Those who choose not to attend must assume whatever risks are involved.

-133.9 Clothing
+143.9 Clothing